masini4ka/mail/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 PHP 7.*
-Composer
-Xampp
-PHPUnit
+Composer.
+Xampp.
+PHPUnit.
+SQLite3.

 ### Installing